Hello Cardano CourseLessons1. Hello World

 Install the necessary packages

-Open your terminal and run these commands to install the required packages and MeshSDK:
+Open your terminal and run these commands to install the MeshSDK:

 npm install

-Here’s how your package.json file should look after installing the packages:
+Here’s how your package.json file should look after installing the package:

 {